allenbateman/allenbateman/README.md

 I am a Software Engineer based in Vienna, currently specializing in building and integrating **robust backend systems**.
 I combine a solid foundation in clean code architecture with a genuine passion for the world of **Game Development**.

-My experience includes engineering complex solutions—such as an Email Centralization System using PHP/MariaDB and an IoT Water Level Monitoring System with Arduino and AWS.
+My experience includes engineering complex solutions, such as an Calendar Centralization System using PHP/MariaDB and an IoT Water Level Monitoring System with Arduino and AWS.
 I am now focused on leveraging these strong engineering skills to create immersive experiences using **Unity** and **Unreal Engine**.

 ---